QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Two Add-Ons are available :

 * **Debian template** : Install these templates if you wish to base some of your Qubes virtual machines on Debian instead of Fedora.
-* **Whonix** : Install Whonix templates if you wish some of your qubes to be based on Whonix.
+* **Whonix** : Install Whonix templates if you wish for some of your qubes to be based on Whonix.
-Whonix let you route your entire network traffic trough Tor if you see fit.
+Whonix lets you route all of your network traffic through Tor if you see fit.
 For more information about Whonix, have a look at their [website](https://www.whonix.org/).
 Depending on your threat model, you may need to install Whonix templates right away.